ezhang33/strands/README.md

-# Strands Clone
+# Birthday Strands

 A lightweight, static Strands-like word game inspired by the New York Times Strands puzzle.

-No build step required — just open `index.html`.
+Made for Daphne's 22nd Birthday present.

 ## Features